#MuteRKelly Gathers Momentum

 R. Kelly is being called to task for his actions.
 That's not a lynching — it's a reckoning.
 And there's a difference.

-NPR's Hiba Ahmad and Barrie Hardymon produced and edited the audio of this interview.
+NPR's Hiba Ahmad and Barrie Hardymon produced and edited this story for broadcast.